MGFNolan/MGFNolan/README.md

 ---

 ## 🚀 Current Adventures
-- Seeking my next role
+- Junior Dev at SmartSearch!
 - Building my portfolio with full CI/CD pipeline (project board & current draft are public!)
 - Finalising the Hebden Bridge Chess Club website (currently at MVP stage)
-- Strengthening my React and JavaScript skills
+- Strengthening my React, JavaScript, PHP, and vue.js skills
-- Planning a snooker score tracking web app (once I'm settled in a role)
+- Planning a snooker score tracking web app (once I'm settled in my role)

 ## 🎯 What Gets Me Excited
 - Seeing work I have contributed to in the real world, being used by real people